gaoliverq/Horario/README.md

 </br>
 Time
 </br>
-This project was developed by Curso em Video and adapted by me
+I had the idea of this project watching Curso em Video but i adapted it on my way and add new functions
 </br>
 This project shows the correct time of your computer and changes images and colours depending on the time you are accessing